 Chocolate Fudge Frosting

-I also recommend added a milk chocolate and a dark chocolate that you like to eat.
-These beautiful chocolate flavors will shine through so you will want to use a good quality chocolate.
+I also recommend adding milk chocolate and dark chocolate that you like to eat.
+These beautiful chocolate flavors will shine through so you will want to use good quality chocolate.

 Everything about this cake was perfection.